-This matter was initiated by a complaint filed under title II of the Americans with Disabilities Act of 1990 ("ADA"), 42 U.S.C. §§ 12131-12134, with the United States Department of Justice ("Department") against Laurens County, South Carolina.
+This matter was initiated by a complaint filed under title II of the Americans with Disabilities Act of 1990 (ADA), 42 U.S.C. §§ 12131-12134, with the United States Department of Justice (Department) against the Town of Hayden, Colorado (Town).
 The complaint was received by the Civil Rights Division of the Department of Justice, under the authority of 28 C.F.R.
-Part 35, Subpart F. The complainant alleges that the County Historic Courthouse and other County programs and services are not readily accessible to people with disabilities.
+Part 35, Subpart F. The complainant alleges that the Town Hall is inaccessible to people with mobility impairments.
+In addition, the complainant alleges that the sidewalks within the Town are inaccessible to people with mobility impairments.

-Because the County receives financial assistance from the Department of Justice, the investigation was also conducted under the authority of section 504 of the Rehabilitation Act of 1973, 29 U.S.C. § 794, and the Department's implementing regulation, 28 C.F.R.
-Part 42, Subpart G. The Department expanded the scope of the investigation to include the County's compliance with the following title II requirements:
+Because the Town receives financial assistance from the Department of Justice, the investigation was also conducted under the authority of section 504 of the Rehabilitation Act of 1973, 29 U.S.C. § 794, and the Department's implementing regulation, 28 C.F.R.
+Part 42, Subpart G. The Department expanded the scope of the investigation to include the Town's compliance with the following title II requirements:

 C to conduct a self-evaluation of its services, policies, and practices by July 26, 1992, and make modifications necessary to comply with the Department's title II regulation, 28 C.F.R. § 35.105;

-C to notify applicants, participants, beneficiaries, and other interested persons of their rights and the County's obligations under title II and the Department's regulation, 28 C.F.R. § 35.106;
+C to notify applicants, participants, beneficiaries, and other interested persons of their rights and the Town's obligations under title II and the Department's regulation, 28 C.F.R. § 35.106;

-C to designate a responsible employee to coordinate its efforts to comply with and carry out the Laurens County ADA responsibilities, 28 C.F.R. § 35.107(a);
+C to designate a responsible employee to coordinate its efforts to comply with and carry out the Town's ADA responsibilities, 28 C.F.R. § 35.107(a);

 C to establish a grievance procedure for resolving complaints of violations of title II, 28 C.F.R. § 35.107(b);